peteGSX-Projects/DCCEXTurntableController/README.md

-# EXTTController
+# EX-TurntableController

 This is a controller for DCC-EX EX-Turntable utilising a rotary encoder and GC9A01 based round LCD to display turntable operations.

-This controller requires a serial connection to a DCC-EX EX-CommandStation as it operates as a throttle client utilising the turntable object to obtain turntable information and operate it.
+This controller requires a serial connection to a DCC-EX EX-CommandStation as it operates as a native protocol client utilising the turntable object to obtain turntable information and operate it.

+The rotary encoder is used to select a position to rotate the turntable to.

 The round display responds to turntable broadcasts/responses to update the position and status of the turntable.